bediger4000/arithmetic-parser/README.md

 Package `tree` creates new `Value` instances and calls `BinaryOp()` on them.
-This simplifies `tree.Node.Eval()` immensely, and separates arithmetic from parse tree
+This simplifies `tree.Node.Eval()` immensely, and separates arithmetic from parse tree.
 Because there's an error holder implementation, reporting run-time problems like divide-by-zero becomes much easier.